PsyTeachR/stat-models-v1/docs/03-multiple-regression.md

 ### Dummy (a.k.a. "treatment") coding

 For a nominal variable with only two levels, choose one level as baseline, and create a new variable that is `0` whenever the level is baseline and `1` when it is the other level.
-The choice of baseline is arbitrary, and will affect the sign of the coefficient, but not its magnitude, nor its standard error or p-value.
+The choice of baseline is arbitrary, and will affect only whether the coefficient is positive or negative, but not its magnitude, its standard error nor the associated p-value.

-First, we gin up some fake data to use in our analysis.
+To illustrate, let's gin up some fake data with a single two level categorical predictor.

 ```r